WildMeOrg/wildbook-ia/README.md

 atyle --style=ansi --indent=spaces --attach-inlines --indent-classes --indent-modifiers --indent-switches --indent-preproc-cond --indent-col1-comments --pad-oper --unpad-paren --delete-empty-lines --add-brackets

+# Running Tests

+NOTE: Make sure whatever editor you are using can perform syntax highlighting on doctests.
+The majority of the tests are written in a doctest-like format.

+There are two testing scripts:

+run_tests.py

+and

+shell_run_tests.sh

+run_tests.py performs only a subset of doctests which are not labeled as SLOW.

+this allows for me to have a high confidence that I'm not breaking things while also allowing for a high throughput.
+Because run_tests.py is a python script only one instance of python is started and all tests are run from that.
+This means that the controller is not reloaded for each individual test.

+run_test.py --testall will test all enabled doctests including slow ones.
+This adds about a minute onto the runtime of the tests.

+shell_run_tests.sh is the old test script that I had written.
+By default it only runs non-slow doctests, but it creates a new python instance for each test.
+While this is slower it allows for system testing from another angle in case a tests was incidentally passing due to a cached local variable.

+shell_run_tests.sh --testall will run all tests including slow doctests and the original test scripts that we had written in June and July.

+A text file records any test that fails as well as all test times.

+Tests can easily be run individually using documentation found in each module with doctests.

+The following examples runs the 1st doctest belonging to the function (or class) _query_chips4 in the module ibeis.control.IBEISControl:

+    python -m ibeis.control.IBEISControl --test-_query_chips4:0

 # Updating Documentation
 ```bash
 # utool script to run sphinx-apidoc